 The views are outstanding from this 3,718-foot mountain’s small observation deck.

-The trailhead is 2.1 miles down Enchanted Mountain Road, a passable but rough road (stay right when the road splits early on).
-You’ll come to the old ski mountain base, where you can park.
+The Enchanted Mountain Road is passable but is a rough road.
+Say right when the road splits early on.
+You’ll come to the old Enchanted Mountain ski area base, where you can park.
 The trailhead is 0.2 miles away from the parking area.

-Distance 1.6 miles to summit from Heald Pond Road.
-Difficulty: Challenging
+Distance 1.6 miles to summit from Heald Pond Road

-While this mountain is wonderful, the drive out to the trailhead off Heald Pond Road is long, rough and rocky.
+While this mountain is wonderful, the drive to the trailhead off Heald Pond Road is long, rough, and rocky.
 Best to have a high-clearance vehicle.

-The southern trail which departs from Heald Pond Road, is very well marked with cairns, signs, and plastic blue tags.
+The trail is very well marked with cairns, signs, and plastic blue tags.
 It starts off on an overgrown logging road before taking a sharp right (marked with a cairn and an arrow) into a low spruce forest interspersed with sections of loose rock.
 This trail goes steeply uphill.
-At about 1.2 miles, you see a side spur leading to an outlook.
+At about 1.2 miles, you’ll see a side spur leading to an outlook.
 Shortly after that, you’ll reach the intersection with the West Trail heading down to Deer Bog.
-Go right at this point to reach the summit in .4 miles.
+Stay right at this point to reach the summit in 0.4 miles.

 Moxie Bald Mountain

 Part of the Appalachian Trail- Kennebec & Moose River Region